rafaelkyrdan/ml-with-scala/src/main/scala/classification/README.md

 As you can see from output all 4 models showed not a very good result in terms of binary classi cation performance.

+Enhanced version(`AppEnhanced.scala`) includes the classification models based on logistic regression, SVM(without naïve Bayes, and a decision tree).
+The only difference is we make standardization because models make inherent assumptions about the distribution or scale of input data.
+`App.scala` and `AppEnhanced.scala` files.

 Follow the comments in the code.

 ## Input data